HarrisonGagnon/HarrisonGagnon/README.md

 - 👋 Hi, I’m @HarrisonGagnon
-- 👀 I’m interested in full stack development and teaching others how to code
+- 👀 I’m interested in mobile and embedded development and teaching others how to code
-- 🌱 I’m currently a Junior at Virginia Tech majoring in CS
+- 🌱 I’m currently a Senior at Virginia Tech majoring in CS
 - 📫 You can reach me at harrisong@vt.edu

 <!---